udit-001/resume/src/main.typ

   institution: "Vivekananda Instititute of Professional Studies, GGSIPU",
   location: "Delhi, India",
   dates: dates-helper(start-date: "2016", end-date: "2019"),
-  degree: "Bachelor's of Computer Applications",
+  degree: "Bachelor of Computer Applications",

   // Uncomment the line below if you want edu formatting to be consistent with everything else
   consistent: true